 The DataLab for Clinical Care & Population Health utilizes epidemiology, research-design principles, biostatistics, and computational data-science methods to focus on the following areas of research:

-- Comparative effectiveness research
+- Clinical outcomes and comparative effectiveness research

-- Pragmatic health-systems research
+- Health-systems research

 - Health-technology assessment

-- Quality assessment, control and improvement
+- Quality assessment (QA), control (QC), and improvement (QI)

 - Dissemination and implementation science